 The next morning, I called our pediatrician, Dr. Bruce Lockman of Lockman and Lubell Associates in Fort Washington, Pennsylvania.
 He urged me to drive Evan home, where he was tested for Lyme.
 The test came back positive, and he was immediately put on a course of tetracycline.
 We concluded that he must have been infected for almost two months at this point (probably bitten by a deer tick on that campout), so the doctor kept him on antibiotics for six weeks.
 Eventually, the symptoms abated, and life returned to normal for Evan.

 Some Lyme sufferers are not as lucky and endure serious long-term medical issues.
 This is more common the longer the disease goes untreated.
 There are several complicating factors that can lead to a delayed diagnosis.
 The deer tick itself is tiny (a “nymph” tick is the size of a poppy seed) and its bite often goes unnoticed.
-The bull’s-eye rash is the commonly known Lyme disease symptom, but 30% of sufferers never get the rash at all.
+The bull’s-eye rash is the commonly known Lyme disease symptom, but up to 30% of sufferers never get the rash at all.
 Thus, many infected people have no idea there’s a problem until they’ve had Lyme for weeks (or even months).
-And even when tested, ELISA, the most common test for Lyme, has only a 50% rate of accuracy.

 Atypical Lyme disease symptoms